 These policies and documents will continue to be reviewed on, at minimum, an annual basis.

-We are developing training on the issues of slavery and human trafficking and Grant Thornton’s Anti-Slavery and Human Trafficking Policy to be delivered to all our employees and partners on a periodic basis.
+We are continuing to develop training on the issues of slavery and human trafficking and Grant Thornton’s Anti-Slavery and Human Trafficking Policy, to be delivered to relevant employees and partners on a targeted periodic basis.

-Going forward Grant Thornton will continue to develop the measures mentioned above in respect of our supply chain.
+Grant Thornton will continue to develop and implement the measures mentioned above in respect of our supply chain.

-More generally our approach to modern slavery and human trafficking risk will continue to evolve and we will continue to mitigate these risks through the provisions mentioned above during 2017 and beyond.
+Our approach to modern slavery and human trafficking risk will continue to evolve and we will continue to mitigate these risks through the provisions mentioned above during 2020 and beyond.

-Grant Thornton shall take responsibility for this statement and its objectives which will be reviewed and updated as appropriate.
+Grant Thornton shall take responsibility for this statement and its objectives, and it will be reviewed and updated as appropriate.

 Partner, Head of Risk

 3 As per the 2018 Global Slavery Index (here);

 4 International Labour Organization (ILO) Global Estimates of Modern Slavery (here)